MiskaVivolin/WorkoutTracker/README.md

 ## Future updates

-Searches and filters for exercises and dates.
+Searches and sorting for exercises.
 Charts to visually track progress.

 ## Tech stack